 To run these systems, organization leads by the various subject matter experts who take care of a specific element like people, process, technology etc. They look at the organization with their own experience, knowledge, skills, and behavioral skills.
 Indeed, they all are different and hence to have a choreography, the organization requires someone who can connect all of them together, ensures they all work in rhythm.

-Business Process Architecture is an integrated model that links all of these elements together and provides different magnifiers to each stakeholder to view, analyse and evaluate organization as per their requirements.
+Business Process Architecture and Modelling is an integrated model that links all of these elements together and provides different magnifiers to each stakeholder to view, analyse and evaluate organization as per their requirements.

 There are various approaches available to design business process architecture.
 Here, we are going to discuss a few of the architecture design models:

 In Goal-Based Approach, the business architecture is designed to establish essentials of business goals and relationships in between business goals.
-This approach identifies all critical business processes which are essential to achieve business goals.
+This approach identifies all critical business process architecture and modelling which are essential to achieve business goals.

 In this approach, business goals are mapped with the critical business process Key Process Indicators (KPI’s) and further assigned KPI’s within the business processes.
-This approach gives an advantage as it helps to find the critical business processes over the other available in the organization.
+This approach gives an advantage as it helps to find the critical business process architecture and modelling over the other available in the organization.
 Hoshin Kanri X Matrix is one of the good tools to plan and design goal-based approach.

 There are various industry specific as well as management-related reference models are available.
-Some of these are APQC process frameworks for specific industries, Malcolm Baldridge Industry-specific Frameworks (like Healthcare, Education etc), European Framework for Quality Management System (EFQM), or standards like ISO 27001 for Information Security etc. These reference models can be re-used and adapted by the organization, as per their requirement to design their business process architecture.
+Some of these are APQC process frameworks for specific industries, Malcolm Baldridge Industry-specific Frameworks (like Healthcare, Education etc), European Framework for Quality Management System (EFQM), or standards like ISO 27001 for Information Security etc. These reference models can be re-used and adapted by the organization, as per their requirement to design their business process architecture and Modelling .

 Many reference-model based approaches are organized functionally.
 The major benefit of reference model-based approaches is that much time can be saved by starting from an existing model.